asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ### 1. Software Emulation

-Hardware accelerator code(`Vitis-Tutorials/Getting_Started/Vitis/example/src/vadd.cpp`)
-and host code(`Vitis-Tutorials/Getting_Started/Vitis/example/src/host.cpp`) is compiled for only Zynq Cortex ARM A9 processor.
-Emulation will run on QEMU virtualizing Zynq on your Ubuntu.
+Software emulation will run on QEMU virtualizing Zynq on your Ubuntu.
 This simulation will provide fast error detection for syntax and behavioral errors.
+Hardware accelerator code(`Vitis-Tutorials/Getting_Started/Vitis/example/src/vadd.cpp`) and host code(`Vitis-Tutorials/Getting_Started/Vitis/example/src/host.cpp`) will be compiled for only Zynq Cortex ARM A9 processor.

+Under the directory
-Under `Vitis-Tutorials/Getting_Started/Vitis/example/zc706/sw_emu/`, you
+`Vitis-Tutorials/Getting_Started/Vitis/example/zc706/sw_emu/`,
-will find `build_and_run.sh` run this script ```$ sh build_and_run.sh```.
+you should find `build_and_run.sh`, run this script ```$ sh build_and_run.sh```.

 After QEMU boots run the commands below.